 The suspension of the Schwinn S29 can be a little bouncy because the suspension can not be locked out.
 It can be adjusted though, but stay on the trails that are not too rough.

 The frame of this bike is steel which is very durable and strong.
 You don’t have to be concerned about it not supporting your weight.
 In fact steel frames are the best option for heavy riders.
 I would suggest that you choose a seat which is cushioned in order to improve your riding comfort and absorb some of the shocks.
+See the best mountain bike seat for big guys here.

 Fortunately even though the frame is steel which is heavier than aluminum it does have dual suspension forks.
 This helps to protect the bike and rider from severe impact such as rocks, roots, and logs.
 It also helps the rider have better control over the bike because it remains stable as you go over bumps.